borteo/neat-starter/src/posts/tmux.md

 So, for my first month on this learning adventure, it's all about tmux.

 Here are the handy commands I've already wrapped my brain around.
-Jotting them down on my blog is like creating a cheat sheet that's just a URL away, ready to rescue me from the depths of forgetfulness
+Jotting them down on my blog is like creating a cheat sheet that's just a URL away, ready to rescue me from the depths of forgetfulness.
 Yeah, I've already filed these babies away in my Obsidian notes.
-But you know the drill: the more you jot, the less you blot.
+But you know the drill: _the more you jot, the less you blot_.

-## YES!
+## YEP!
 Another Cheat Sheet

 ### NB:
 Many guides I've come across use always the `+` symbol, but I find it counterintuitive.